Overview

 - The first step in applying to an online program at Champlain College is to start your fast and free online application.
 You'll need to create an account and follow the step-by-step instructions.

-- Within the online application, you'll be required to respond to 3-4 short answer essay questions that are critically important as they provide insight into you, your goals, and your plan for success in our academic programs.
+- Within the online application, you'll be required to respond to 3-4 short answer essay questions that are critically important as they provide insight into you, your goals, and your plan for success in academic programs.

 - Official academic transcripts are required for any post-secondary coursework you have completed and all colleges and universities you have previously attended, whether or not a degree was conferred.
 Foreign transcripts must be evaluated by a recognized equivalency service.

-Tuition Fee
+Tuition Fees

 -

-Living costs for Burlington
+Living costs

 The living costs include the total expenses per month, covering accommodation, public transportation, utilities (electricity, internet), books and groceries.